stevezau/plex_generate_vid_previews/README.md

 1. Open plex web https://app.plex.tv/ and go to any video file
 2. Open the ... menu and select "get info"
 3. Click "view xml" on bottom left
 4. Use the url (without the path) for the `PLEX_URL` var in the python script.
-For example `https://xxxx.plex.direct:32433/`
+For example `https://xxxx.plex.direct:32400/` or `https://127.0.0.1:32400/` if running locally.
 5. Find Plex-Token in the url and insert the value into `PLEX_TOKEN` var in the python script.

 # STEP 4 - Run